crrivero/CHALD/README.md

 3.- Run edu.rit.goal.chald.tools.ExtractPAndR (adding your scenario if needed at the beginning).
 This will create files 'PAndR-{Algo}-{N}.txt', where Algo={Sweep, CHALD, SLINT}.
 You can use these files to plot results. <br>

 ## How to include a new scenario
-TODO

-## How to include a new approach
-TODO
+Add your data using the N-Triples format to the data folder.
+Use a new number to name the folder.
+Include 'Source.nt', 'Target.nt' and 'GroundTruth.nt'.